Easily restore your project to a previous version with our new feature.

 • Union fields

-Using the Management SDK Method is not the same as merging in that it's not additive.
-Instead, it first gets a diff to list all the necessary operations to turn the target environment (master) into the source environment (development).
-Then schema changes are applied, replacing / overwriting one schema with another.
-It is important that you are aware of this at the time of applying changes to your target environment to avoid content loss.
+The Management SDK Method does not merge changes; it replaces them.
+It first gets a diff to list all the necessary operations to turn the target environment (master) into the source environment (development).to show the operations needed to make the target (master) match the source (development).
+Then, it applies schema changes by replacing one schema with another.
+Be aware of this when applying changes to avoid content loss.

 Example situation: